Bert-Proesmans/windows/README.md

 1. Create user account for everyday use
     1. give it admin privileges (for now)
     1. don't set a password
+    1. mark password as "never expire" !
 1. Logon to new user
 1. Relocate user libraries to other persisted disk
     1. (manually) open each library (documents, music, videos, images) and point them to the corresponding folders on the other disk
+1. TODO !!
+Setup locally managed [mobile device management (MDM)](https://github.com/Bert-Proesmans/simple_mdm)
+1. Plug in network
+1. Perform windows activation
-1. Run all scripts as necessary (see .ps1 scripts)
+1. TO DEPRECATE !!
+Run scripts to configure computer (see .ps1 scripts)
-1. Plug network in
+    * The point is to have a single configuration file that is enforced by the local MDM server
-1. Proceed to install and configure (see winget_install.ps1)
+1. Proceed to install and configure software/software updates (see winget_install.ps1)
-1. Take away admin rights for everyday user account
+1. Remove Administrator group membership for everyday user account
+1. Apply windows updates
+1. Restart computer
+1. DONE

 ## Contents